fbpx ...

 Gumbo Filé

-Filé is a powder made from dried sassafras leaves used to flavor and thickens gumbo.
+Filé is a powder made from dried sassafras leaves used to flavor and thicken gumbo.
 You can find Gumbo Filé near the other cajun seasonings.
 There are no real substitutes for it because it has a unique flavor.

 White Rice